ThangSuperMan/Shop_pet/README.md

 A project for quickly building RESTful APIs using Spring Boot Java and Postgresql.

-By running some command, you will get a production-ready Spring Boot installed and fully configured on your machine.
+By running some commands, you will get a production-ready Spring Boot installed and fully configured on your machine.
 The app comes with many built-in features, such as authentication using JWT, request validation, API documentation, pagination, etc. For more details, check the features list below.

 ## Quick Start